-There are deals available on the latest phones - iPhone5, Samsung Galaxy S4, HTC One, Nokia Lumia 925, Blackberry Q10 or Z10 etc.
+There are deals available on the latest phones - iPhones, the Samsung Galaxy models, HTC handsets, Nokia Lumia's, the newest Blackberry etc.

-Last year's top models are this year's conspicuous bargains - great phones like the Samsung Galaxy S3 or iPhone4 being unfairly overlooked but, having recouped their development costs, now available at a fraction of their previous rates and they're still fantastic devices.
+Last year's top models are this year's conspicuous bargains - great phones like the Samsung Galaxy or iPhone being unfairly overlooked but, having recouped their development costs, now available at a fraction of their previous rates and they're still fantastic devices.

-Or if you just want to stay in touch without it costing the earth, how does a deal giving you free minutes, texts, internet, line rental and a phone for under a pound a month sound?
+Or if you just want to stay in touch without the latest handset and it costing the earth, how does a deal giving you free minutes, texts, internet, line rental and a phone for under a pound a month sound?